-Roderick (Roddy) Schrock is the Director of Eyebeam in New York City, an institution dedicated to supporting art that critically engages with technology.
+Roderick (“Roddy”) Schrock is the Executive Director of Eyebeam in New York City, an institution dedicated to supporting art that critically engages with technology.
 Schrock manages the functional capacities of the organization’s direct artist support and guides its focus on supporting work that aims to realign societal relationships to emergent technologies.

 He teaches in the Curatorial Practice MA Program at the School of Visual Arts and has taught at the Studio for Electro-Instrumental Music (STEIM) (Amsterdam), California College of the Arts, and New York University’s Interactive Telecommunications Program.
 He sits on the Netherlands America Foundation Cultural Committee and is on the advisory board of curatious.com.
-He makes Brooklyn home where he lives with his partner, the writer Joon Oluchi Lee, and their rescue dog.
+He makes Brooklyn home where he lives with his partner, the writer Joon Oluchi Lee, and their dog Nella.